na-na-hi/renget/archive/stscript.md

 If there was an error then `result` will be undefined, and if the operation was a success then `error` will be undefined.
 Note that it can be possible for both `result` and `error` to be undefined at the same time, for example if a search function didn't find a match.
 This is considered a successful oepration, as there was no error.
 It's up to the developer's discretion to write his or her functions with possible return values that are meaningful to them.

-__Manipulating the conversation__
-We've already seen `/sys` that sends a system message to the conversation.
+__Manipulating the conversation (and creating a function rigorously)__ We've already seen `/sys` that sends a system message to the conversation.
 To send a message that will be shown in the chat but NOT added to the chat history, use `/comment`.
 You can see a little "ghost" icon in a message's header to tell if it's part of the prompt or not.

 There are also the commands `/send` and `/sendas` that you can use to send a message as the user or aas a given character.
 Note that this will not trigger a generation, so in other words, the AI will not reply to this message on its own right away.
 You can use the `/trigger` command for that.

 But we can also extract messages from the conversation itself.
 Depending on your UI configuration, you may see a number attached to every message sent to a conversation, counting upwards and prefixed with a hashmark.
 This is the message's ID.
 Not two messages can have the same ID, making it a UUID - inside the conversation.
-However, system messages and hidden messages are not exempt from this.
+However, system messages are not exempt from this.
 What does this mean?

 We can use the `/messages` command to get any message from the conversation, using its ID.
 We can even get a chain of messages between a start and end ID.
-But the system messages and notes will be included also.
+But the system messages will be included also.
+Notes (messages hidden from the prompt) are read as empty strings.
 ```
 /messages names=off 25-27 |
 /sys